data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 There are some advantages to using an API to import data at the start of your education dataset analysis.
 Every time you run the code in your analysis, you’ll be using the API to contact the social media platform and download a fresh dataset.
 Now your analysis is not just a one-off product.
 By using an API to import new data every time you run your code, you create an analysis that can be run again and again on future datasets.

 A key point - and limitation - for how Twitter allows access to their data for the seven most recent days.
 There are a number of ways to access older data, which we discuss at the end of this chapter, though we focus on one way here: having access to the URLs to (or the status IDs for) tweets.
 We used this technique, which we describe in this chapter's *Technical Appendix*, along with other strategies for collecting historical data from Twitter.
 The data that we processed is available in the dataedu R package as the `tt-tweets` dataset.
-We describe how to process and model this data, and conclude with a description of two powerful social network analysis models, for selection (to explore who interacts with whom) and influence (to determine how interactions relate to changes in what an indivdual knows or believes).
+We describe how to process and model this data, and conclude with a description of two powerful social network analysis models, for selection (to explore who interacts with whom) and influence (to determine how interactions relate to changes in what an individual knows or believes).

 ## View Data